 1. Get your paperwork in order

 Channel your inner perfectionist.
-Odds are you’re not going to refer to a receipt again once you’ve entered it into your spreadsheet, bookkeeping software or app but if you file your receipts correctly it will make answering all the tricky questions your tax agent throws at you a breeze.
+Odds are you’re not going to refer to a receipt again once you’ve entered it into your spreadsheet, bookkeeping software or app but filing your receipts correctly will make answering all the tricky questions your tax agent throws at you a breeze.

 Search your favourite app store for a handy app to keep track of your expenses and receipts.
 Not sure which one is the best?
-That’s where google is your friend.
+Remember: Google is your friend.

 2. There's an app for that!

 Speaking of apps…have you checked out the ATO's app, myDeductions?
 Whether you lodge your own return or use a tax agent, myDeductions can help you keep your tax records organised.
 It’s a fast, easy way to capture information on-the-go and makes tax time quicker by uploading your deductions to your tax return.
 You can also email your records to your tax agent.
 Bonus!